spyysalo/databricks-dolly-translation/README.md

 # HuggingFace dataset

-You can grab the .jsonl data from the corresponding HuggingFace dataset here: https://huggingface.co/datasets/TurkuNLP/xlsum-fi/tree/main/data
+The data is released [on the HuggingFace dataset hub](https://huggingface.co/datasets/TurkuNLP/xlsum-fi) and the jsons are directly accessible here: https://huggingface.co/datasets/TurkuNLP/xlsum-fi/tree/main/data

 # License and Disclaimer